-The idea is to rapidly build the most essential or a minimum set of features that is enough to deploy the product and test key assumptions about customers’ interactions with the product to prove that solves a valuable problem for them.
-It differs from the conventional strategy of investing time and money to implement whole product before verifying the actual usage scenario.
+The idea is to rapidly build the most essential or a minimum set of features that is enough to deploy a product and test key assumptions about customers’ interactions with a product that proves that solves a valuable problem for them.
+It differs from the conventional strategy of investing time and money to implement a whole product before verifying the actual usage scenario.

 If there is an idea, some decisions may be to make some notes, designs or wireframes.
-However, companies will want to get real world feedback to test the hypothetical solution, that is where IncluIT comes in.
-Making possible the first thing built and having the first working MVP version.
+However, companies will want to get real-world feedback to test the hypothetical solution, that is where IncluIT comes in.
+Making possible to first built it, and having the first working MVP version.

 After getting user feedback, either through direct communication or by measuring usage metrics, IncluIT continues improving the MVP, adding new features, or totally rebuilding the product.
 Identifying what ticks the users enables the eventual morphs into the beta or final product.
 That is not meant to eliminate a long-term vision/plan for the product, but it is important to make users a significant part of the journey.
 Remember: “You’re selling the vision and delivering the minimum feature set to visionaries, not everyone.” — Steve Blank